“In life, as onstage, if you do nothing, then nothing happens.”

 So begins the chapter “Puppets Alive” in Playing a Part by Daria Wilke, translated from the Russian by Marian Schwartz.

-This chapter portrays an act of protest inside a Moscow theater: a new puppet master, devoted to marionette making but aware that he gained his post through family connections—displacing a true master of the art—breaks the puppets so that the legendary former master must return to help fix them.
+This chapter portrays an act of protest inside a Moscow theater: a new puppet master, devoted to marionette making but aware that he gained his post through family connections—displacing a true master of the art—breaks the puppets so the legendary former master must return to help fix them.

 When the former master Lyolik returns and the puppets come back to life, the show goes on.
 The theater’s cast of actor-puppeteers rejoices, and the artistic director—who had dismissed Lyolik to save money—finds a way to pay two masters, Lyolik and the now-respected Filipp.